Internet-Draft | QUIC event definitions for qlog | November 2023 |

 The trigger

-can occur but MAY be omitted if a given state can only be due to a single event
+change can occur but MAY be omitted if a given state can only be due to a single

-occurring (e.g., slow start is exited only when ssthresh is exceeded).¶
+event occurring (for example Slow Start is often exited only when ssthresh is

 The loss_timer_updated